Augie Access Program

 A Comprehensive Transition and Post-Secondary Program for Young Adults with Intellectual and Developmental Disabilities

 Augustana invites young adults with intellectual and developmental disabilities to participate in Comprehensive Transition and Post-Secondary Program designed to increase employment outcomes.

 - Eligibility Requirements

 - Program Contacts

-- Admit three to five new students per year
+- Admit a minimum of six new students each year

 - Provide access to a menu of courses for credit, non-credit, or auditing